zendframework/zf2-documentation/docs/languages/en/tutorials/tutorial.navigation.rst

 Preparation
 -----------

-In a real world application, something like the album browser would generally only a portion of a working website.
+In a real world application, the album browser would be only a portion of a working website.
 Usually the user would land on a homepage first, and be able to view albums by using a standard navigation menu.
 So that we have a site that is more realistic than just the albums feature, lets make the standard skeleton welcome page our homepage, with the `/album` route still showing our album module.
 In order to make this change, we need to undo some work we did earlier.
 Currently, navigating to the root of your app (/) routes you to the ``AlbumController``'s default action.
 Let's undo this route change so we have two discrete entry points to the app,